jacquesh/utility-belt/README.md

 # Utility Belt
-A collection of small tools, initially started to assuage my frustration with the easiest option for realtively simple tasks being web-based tools.
+A collection of small tools, initially started to assuage my frustration with the easiest option for relatively simple tasks being web-based tools.

-I also used it to (superficially) pick up Rust, and will probably do the same for other languages in future (hence the language subdirectory).
+Tools are broken down by language partly because I've been using this to (at least superficially) write some code in languages that I don't usually use.